 - Composition: How can you display different sales achievements in different regions?
 The most appropriate charts are Pie, Stacked Bar, Mekko, Stacked Column chart, Area, and Waterfall charts.

-- Analyzing Trends: To analyze the achievement of an examined data set (for example, product) in a given period, use the following charts: Line, Dual-Axis Line, and Column charts.
+- Analyzing Trends: To analyze the result of an examined data set in a given period, use the following charts: Line, Dual-Axis Line, and Column charts.

 - Relationships between variables: use Plot, Bubble, and Line charts.

 - Sales Process Tracking: Need to track the sales process or the conversion rate?
-We recommend using the sales funnel chart.
+Use the sales funnel chart.

-- Show the differences between budget and actual values: the best choice using the variance charts.
+- Show the differences between budget and actual values: use variance charts.

 - Performance measurement: Use gauge charts if you want to see how far you are from reaching a goal.
 It displays a single value.